-At the end of the movie, you’re still wondering who did it, why they did it and other missing pieces.
+At the movie’s end, you’re still wondering who did it, why they did it, and other missing pieces.

-For a puzzle to be complete, you need to have all of the pieces.
+For a puzzle to be complete, you must have all the pieces.

-Lacking details most often leads to less than desirable results.
+Lacking details most often lead to less-than-desirable results.

 This is why budget failure happens and perhaps why budgets get a negative rap.

-I won’t lie to you, but debt-freedom is a pretty awesome rap to have!
+I won’t lie to you, but debt-freedom is a pretty awesome rap!